COVID-19 Community Champions FAQs

 What skills will I need to become a COVID-19 Community Champion?

 You do not need any formal qualifications to become a COVID-19 Community Champion.
-All we are looking for is the person who has good social skills, is sensitive and caring towards others, is reliable, dependable and appreciates other people’s right of making decisions.
+We are looking for someone that is passionate about making sure their community receive up to date information, has good social skills, are sensitive and caring towards others, are reliable and appreciates other people’s right to make their own decisions.

 I have never been a volunteer before.
 Can I apply to become a COVID-19 Community Champion?
 Do I require training?